Legend-Master/docusaurus-plugin-native-ideal-image/README.md

 </picture>
 ```

+You can use query strings to change the output, currently you can do

+- `w`: changes the output sizes
+- `formats`: changes the formats used
+- `presets`: use a preset set in the config

+Example: `import image from 'ideal-img!../images/some-image.jpeg?w=800,1200&formats=avif,webp'`

-You can see more in the example directory or see some live examples in https://legend-master.github.io/docusaurus-plugin-native-ideal-image
+You can learn more in the example directory or see some live examples in https://legend-master.github.io/docusaurus-plugin-native-ideal-image

 ## TypeScript